intel/neural-compressor/examples/mxnet/image_recognition/README.md

 ```

-The iLiT tune() function will return a best quantized model during timeout constrain.
+The tune() function will return a best quantized model during timeout constrain.